-ISO 9001 has been developed using Annex SL, the new high level structure introduced by ISO.
+ISO 14001 has been developed using Annex SL, the new high level structure introduced by ISO.
 We have produced a short on-demand webinar which can be downloaded from our website.
-Alternatively download our informative whitepaper "An introduction to Annex SL" which can help you to understand the new structure in more detail.
+Alternatively download our 'Introduction to Annex SL' whitepaper which can help you understand the new structure in more detail.